 Surfrider’s Ocean Friendly Restaurant (OFR) program continues to expand in Washington.
 The OFR program is made possible by restaurants who are taking the extra steps to do what’s right for the world’s oceans.
-They’ve each worked hard to eliminate plastics in their supply chains, conserve energy, and reduce waste.
-In Washington, almost forty restaurants have registered to be an OFR with four chapters currently running programs on the subject.
+The businesses have each made efforts to eliminate plastics in their supply chains, conserve energy, and reduce waste.
+In Washington, almost forty restaurants have registered to be an OFR with four chapters currently running active programs.

 Plastic pollution is suffocating our ocean and the many animals that call it home.
 Researchers estimate there are now over 5.25 trillion pieces of plastic in the ocean with the number continuing to grow every day.
 Chapters like the South Sound, Olympia, Northwest Straits, and Olympic Peninsula have gone to the source of much of what we find during cleanups and have worked collaboratively with local businesses in their community to reduce plastic waste.